victorgp/puppet-stunnel/README.md

 Still under development but functional passing the .pem file and configuration file as parameter (top or class)

 ### TODO:
-* 100% flexibility for the config file being able to pass any config parameter defined in stunnel documentation through template options
 * configure firewall
 * configure monitor
 * configure debug mode